ctontario/registry-api-docs/source/includes/_QuickSTART.md

 ```

-Marks a QuickSTART Site Pre-Screen as complete by CTO.
+Marks a QuickSTART Site Screening as complete by CTO.
 The site status must be 'screen'

 ### HTTP Request

-`PUT /quick-start/:quickStartId/sites/:institutionId/pre-screen/complete`
+`PUT /quick-start/:quickStartId/sites/:institutionId/screening/complete`